AdrianaFayos/laravel_backend_challenge/README.md

    - DELETE /api/users/{ID} --> Deletes a user by id.

 - Party
-   - POST /api/games --> Creates a new party.
+   - POST /api/parties --> Creates a new party.
-   - GET /api/games --> Shows all the parties.
+   - GET /api/parties --> Shows all the parties.
-   - GET /api/games/name/{NAME} --> Shows one party by title.
+   - GET /api/parties/name/{NAME} --> Shows one party by title.
+   - GET /api/parties/game/{GAME_NAME} --> Shows one party by game name.
-   - GET /api/games/{ID} --> Shows one party by id.
+   - GET /api/parties/{ID} --> Shows one party by id.
-   - PUT /api/games/{ID} --> Updates party's information by id.
+   - PUT /api/parties/{ID} --> Updates party's information by id.
-   - DELETE /api/games/{ID} --> Deletes a party by id.
+   - DELETE /api/parties/{ID} --> Deletes a party by id.
 (Only allowed user with id=1)

 -  Party_Users
-   - POST /api/partyuser --> Creates a new party_user.
+   - POST /api/partyuser --> One user enters into a party.
    - GET /api/partyuser --> Shows all the party_users.
 (Only allowed user with id=1)
    - GET /api/partyuser/user --> Shows party_user by user.
    - GET /api/partyuser/party --> Shows party_user by party.
+   - DELETE /api/partyuser/delete --> One user leaves a party.

 - Games
    - POST /api/games --> Creates a new game.
 (Only allowed user with id=1)